rycummins/rycummins.github.io/about.md

 I am a Senior Consultant in the Automation Practice at Red Hat.

-I grew up in King of Prussia and currently live in one of Philadelphia's best neighborhoods, Passyunk Square.
+I grew up in King of Prussia, PA, spent a few years in Raleigh and Seattle, and currently live in one of Philadelphia's best neighborhoods, Passyunk Square.
 My favorite thing about the neighborhood is being able to walk to top notch restaurants and specialty markets/grocery stores.

 Outside of work I enjoy traveling, cooking/eating, going on walks with my dog, attending concerts/theater, and watching Phillies baseball.